mjcarter95/UoL-HTCondor-101/README.md

 # HTCondor 101

 An introduction to running applications on the University of Liverpool's [HTCondor pool](http://condor.liv.ac.uk/).
 As an example problem, we will estimate pi using the Monte Carlo method.
-The base C++ code can be found at [Geeksforgeeks](https://www.geeksforgeeks.org/estimating-value-pi-using-monte-carlo/).

 In this repository, we will walk through: